Hi all,

 Splash of lemon juice

-Cracked pepper (
+Cracked pepper (according to taste)

 Salt (according to taste)